For product managers Self-hosted

 Done

-Planning went from a Slack note to a reviewed story in minutes; build went from that story to a PR without the usual back-and-forth.
+Planning went from a Slack note to a reviewed story in minutes; the story became a PR without a clarification round-trip.
 You confirm the shipped product matches your acceptance criteria.

 Your job · draft the story